 Don't have walls of customised bookshelves?
 Store your books under your seat like this one:

-Some homeowners want a seamless indoor-outdoor space, some people don’t.
-There are homeowners who find single-hinged doors easier to manoeuvre compared to bi-fold or stacking doors.
+Some homeowners want a seamless indoor-outdoor space, some people don't.
+There are homeowners who find single-hinged doors easier to maneuver compared to bi-fold or stacking doors.

-Your taste and style shouldn’t keep you from getting ample amount of sunlight.
+Your taste and style shouldn't keep you from getting an ample amount of sunlight.
 Build a window on the wall next to your glazed door similar to the one below.
-Turn it into a window seat so you have room for entertaining
+Turn it into a window seat so you have room for entertaining.